eapowertools/qs-admin-playbook/docs/about.md

 ### Script <i class="fas fa-file-code fa-xs" title="API | Requires Script"></i>

 This icon denotes that the section offers a solution that _could_ be achieved with script, marked by the asterisk, or a section that requires script.
 The vast majority of the sections offer solutions that can be automated with scripts, but in most cases, it is not required.
-The script icon frequently is found on sections where solutions involving the [Qlik Cli](tooling/qlik_cli.md) are offered.
+The script icon frequently is found on sections where solutions involving the [Qlik CLI for Windows](tooling/qlik_cli.md) are offered.
 Other times, the icon may denote the use of the command line, Engine API, or otherwise.